 Figure 1.
-The Disclosure Level of Economic
+The disclosure level of economic

 There is a great difference in disclosure levels between ECO01 and ECO04.
 Specifically, the average levels of disclosure of ECO01 are approximately six times higher than ECO03.
-In addition, in terms of ECO02 and ECO04, there were large fluctuations during the ten years.
+In addition, in terms of ECO02 and ECO04, there were large fluctuations during the ten-year period.
 After ten years, the disclosure levels of ECO02 had increased by 1.6 times, from 18.51% in 2012 to 69.23% in 2021.